Skip advert

 Advertisement - Article continues below

-The F-Pace is offered with a variety of petrol and diesel engines – including mild-hybrid and plug-in hybrid units.
+The F-Pace was offered with a variety of petrol and diesel engines – including mild-hybrid and plug-in hybrid units.
 The 2020 facelift also brought a completely revitalised interior and with new tech interfaces – all big marks against for the previous car.

 Combined with its excellent driving dynamics and sleek design, the F-Pace has never been more desirable, and with a range so varied as to offer a PHEV at one end and a fire-breathing 542bhp SVR model at the other, there’s no sliver of the premium SUV marketplace it doesn’t appeal to.

-So Jag’s on to a bit of a winner, which is unfortunate for a few reasons as there’s no plan to directly replace it.
+So Jag was on to a bit of a winner, which is unfortunate for a few reasons as there’s no plan to directly replace it.
 Instead it will stand as a final flourish of brilliant engineering before the brand goes all-electric ahead of its 2025 relaunch.
 Still, right here, right now, the F-Pace is a very strong competitor in the segment with no obvious or deal-breaking flaws, making now an ideal time to enjoy this sort of combustion-powered Jag while we still can.

 Jaguar F-Pace in detail